JTSDK/jtsdk-tools/README.md

 or later

 Both packages must be available from a standard Windows Console.
-If not, users should add--either locally or system wide--the path locations to allow access to both `git` and `dotnet` command line tools.
+If not, users should add--either locally or system wide--the path locations which allows access to both `git` and `dotnet` command line tools.
 Using the commands `git --version` and `dotnet --info` should render without error.

 ## Installation